-- ► Ask for your CEO's specific expectations. - ► Discuss how the change fits into the agency's short- and long-term strategic priorities. - Discuss how agency culture will impact the change plan. - ► Be direct about hesitation or concern.
-If you think this is the wrong decision or the wrong time, say so. - ▶ Identify the forms of support you will need.
+- Ask for your CEO's specific expectations regarding the change. - Discuss how the change fits into the agency's short- and long-term strategic priorities. - Discuss how agency culture will impact the change plan. - Be direct about hesitation or concern, including if you think this is the wrong decision or just the wrong time. - ▶ Identify the various forms of support you will need to create the change successfully.